Rome, Italy

 Fall and Spring Semester Courses

-All students enroll in Cultural Understanding and then may select an additional three or four courses.
-Students may select four or five courses for a total of 13-16 credits.
+You will enroll in Cultural Understanding and then may select an additional three or four courses for a total of 12-16 credits.

 Required Course

-*Students may select either International Business or Exploring the Art of Italy which are taught at the same time.
+*You may select either Exploring the Art of Italy, International Business, or Christian Spiritual Formation and Transformation which are taught at the same time.

 Learn More